Scriptor/pharen/tutorial.markdown

 ---

 ### About this tutorial{#goal}
-The goal of this tutorial is to get started with Pharen by writing a bare-bones pastebin.
-Each section will be split into a code-centered portion followed by a more in-depth look.
-You can initially skip the in-depth stuff to get something up and running fast, then come back later if you want to understand more.
+This tutorial will you get started with Pharen by writing a bare-bones pastebin.
+Each section is split into a code-centered portion and a more in-depth explanation.
+Every code sample starts with a comment containing the filename the code should go in.
+You can initially skip the in-depth stuff to get something up and running fast, then read the rest later.

 ### Prerequisites {#prerequisites}
 This tutorial is somewhat Unix-oriented and requires knowledge of its command-line.
 For now, there is no installation script for Windows.
 However, most of it is platform-agnostic.

-You will need a server that can handle PHP files and a text editor.
+You will need a text editor and a server that can handle PHP files.
 If you want language integration you can set your editor to use a plugin for another Lisp.
 For example, I currently use VimClojure and have it treat Pharen (.phn) files as Clojure files.

 ### Getting set up {#set-up}
 First, get Pharen from the [download page](/pharen/download.html).
 Then open up a shell, cd into the directory the Pharen files are located and run:

 {% highlight bash %}
-./install.sh
+$ sudo ./install.sh
 {% endhighlight %}

 This installs the `pharen` command so you can use it from anywhere.